After the launch of Sputnik 3, May 15, 1958, the satellite tracking was no longer a

 the unit for repairs, when horrendous strain is put on the cabling system, a turnbuckle broke, and

-and after pictures in the Cleveland Press.
+before-and-after-pictures in the Cleveland Press.
 To make things worse, Mike Stimac who was now was a

 fully-license pilot with passenger rating as a result of the flying program, was being re-assigned